pblottiere/QSA/docs/src/sandbox/vector/layers.md

-# Sandbox : manage layers
+# Sandbox : vector layers

 Layers are based on the `data.gpkg` file mounted in the Docker containers.